 Records Bureau personnel respond to a wide range of requests for information and records from the general public, news media, attorneys and prosecutors, other law enforcement agencies, courts, and departmental employees.
 Crime statistics and arrest and accident report information is filed with the proper State and Federal agencies.
 Criminal record checks and requests filed under WI Open Records Law are date sensitive and are handled as high priorities.

-Currently, the Records Bureau staff includes one supervisor and four full time clerks.
+Currently, the Records Bureau staff includes one supervisor, three full-time clerks and two part-time clerks.
 Office hours are from 8:00 AM until 4:30 PM, Monday through Friday excluding legal holidays.